 If you need to collaboratively and simultaniously edit non-Office files and documents, you may consider using Git.
 Git may require more extensive knowledge of working with computers.
 Further information on this can be found under Special cases of collaboration.

 To manage and collaboratively share the workload of requests via e-mail, the RRZK provides the OTRS ticket system.
-Via OTRS requests can be commented on by multiple persons synchronously and asynchronously, it gives a transparent history of communication concerning topics and requests - and it works straight in the browser.
+Via OTRS, requests can be commented on and answered by multiple persons synchronously and asynchronously.
+The OTRS ticket system gives a transparent history of communication concerning topics and requests - and it works straight in the browser.

-For sharing data without the need of collaborative editing there are several services available to UzK account holders.
+For sharing data in general, without the need to collaboratively edit the same document at the same time, there are several services available to UzK account holders.
 Details on these services can be found here:

 - SoFS (online storage - only for students, guests and employees of UzK)